JohnStrunk/wahoo-results/docs/configuration.md

 On the left is a table showing the individual watch times and calculated final time for each lane.

+The ++"Scoreboard window"++ button opens a new window that displays the current scoreboard.
+This window can be resized and moved to a second monitor.
+Double-clicking inside the scoreboard window will toggle between full-screen and windowed mode.

 On the right the Chromecast selector that shows a list of all Chromecasts that have been discovered on the network.
 Clicking on a row toggles whether the scoreboard will send results to that Chromecast (enabled).